 Wärtsilä engines have an extremely long service life, usually well over 25 years.
-Manufacture of the Sulzer ZA40, for example, started in 1967 and so far 1783 of these engines have been built.
-Another good example is the Wärtsilä Vasa 32 engine, which entered production in 1978.
+Manufacture of the Wärtsilä Vasa 32 engine for example, entered production in 1978.
 More than 4500 of these engines have been made.
-Almost all the engines manufactured of both types are still in use.
+Almost all the engines manufactured are still in use.
 Long-life products make more efficient use of materials than products with a shorter life.
 The power-to-weight ratio of the engines has also improved, which means that more energy is generated for the same amount of material in the engine.

 Because of their long service life, older engines are often modernized and improved so that they conform to current requirements, and also to reduce their environmental impact.
 During a normal service life, an engine is used for 100,000 – 200,000 operating hours.
 Wear components such as valves, piston rings and bearings are normally replaced about every three years and a more thorough engine overhaul is carried out two or three times during the life of the engine.
 During these, the pistons, cylinder heads, piston liners, connecting rods and turbocharger rotors are replaced or overhauled.
 Engine components taken out of use are scrapped.
 Overhauled components are reused, which means their service life is extended.
 The material from end-of-life components is often used to produce recycled material.

 An engine is made up mainly of various metal alloys, so the material used in the engine and its components can be recycled.
 The most important structural materials in 4-stroke engines are cast iron, alloy and structural steels, and aluminium alloys.
-The three main elements used in the metal alloys are iron 90.8% m/m, aluminium 2.7% m/m and carbon 2.2% m/m.
+The three main elements used in the metal alloys are iron, aluminium and carbon.